anseki/readline-sync/README.md

 ## Utility Methods

-These are convenient methods that is expanded [Basic Methods](#basic-methods) to be used easily.
+These are convenient methods that are extended [Basic Methods](#basic-methods) to be used easily.

 ### `questionEMail`